Top Spanish banker says private investors won't back bad bank

 Mario Fernandez, one of Spain's most senior bankers, said it was "unthinkable" that private investors would take a stake in the short term, adding to the scepticism voiced last month by BBVA chairman Francisco Gonzalez.

-The government hopes that private investors will own at least 55 percent of the entity created as a condition to access 100 billion euros (80 billion pounds) of European aid for the sector.
+The government hopes that private investors will own at least 55 percent of the entity created as a condition to access 100 billion euros ($130 billion) of European aid for the sector.

 "It seems to me that in the short-term, and I hope I'm wrong, that to even think about private capital is an unrealistic assumption unless the price is rock-bottom," Fernandez said in an interview with newspaper Cinco Dias.